apache/paimon/docs/content/program-api/catalog-api.md

 ## Drop Database

-You can use the catalog to drop databases.
+You can use the catalog to drop database.

 ```java
 import org.apache.paimon.catalog.Catalog;